 International Appeal

-Alternatively, you can head to Amsterdam: A fast, flat course; a 40+ year history; and a high percentage of international runners converging on a major European city for a well-organised race.
-Plus, you can get there by train in just under 4 hours from London – avoiding the need to fly.
+Alternatively, you can head to Rotterdam: A fast, flat course; a 40+ year history; and a high percentage of international runners converging on a major European city for a well-organised race.
+Plus, you can get there by train in under 4 hours from London – avoiding the need to fly.

 No need for FOMO

 It can feel like the whole running scene in the UK is centred on the London Marathon, but there are loads of other races to choose from.
-We’ve only shared ten here, but there’s a lot more we could have included.
+We’ve only shared fourteen here, but there’s a lot more we could have included.
 Hop into the Lonely Goat Running Club chat group on Facebook, and ask your fellow members for their recommendations.

-And if you still want to run the London Marathon in 2022, remember that there are still charity places available if you want to raise money for a good cause.
+And if you still want to run the London Marathon in 2024, remember that there are still charity places available if you want to raise money for a good cause.